bounded-systems/dev-contracts/README.md

 3.  **Link Configurations into Target Project:**
     Navigate to the **root directory** of the project where you want to use these dev tools (e.g., `cd ~/dev/pushd-web`).
-    Run the following commands to create the symbolic links. **Use caution:** if you already have local `.vscode` or `.trunk` directories with settings you want to keep, back them up first.
+    Run the following commands **in your shell** to create the symbolic links. **Use caution:** if you already have local `.vscode` or `.trunk` directories with settings you want to keep, back them up first.

     ```bash
+    # Example setup script for Bash/Zsh running in the TARGET project directory.
-    # Ensure the PUSHD_DEVTOOLS_DIR variable is set correctly!
+    # Ensure the PUSHD_DEVTOOLS_DIR environment variable is set correctly in your shell!
     if [ -z "$PUSHD_DEVTOOLS_DIR" ]; then
       echo "Error: PUSHD_DEVTOOLS_DIR environment variable is not set."
     else